 Use a light spinning rod.
-6 to 7 foot is great.
+6 to 7 feet is great.
 Certainly no longer than 9ft.

 A good clear mono leader is ideal.
-Squid have excellent vision.
-So lumpy looking lengths of braid or coloured fluro are visible to them.
+As squid have excellent vision.
+So lumpy-looking lengths of braid or coloured fluro are visible to them.

 I’ve had success casting and slowly retrieving, as well as suspending a jig under a float and twitching.

 In years gone by I’ve caught big and many small flathead along the entire length of the pier.